Puppy Mills

 We support legislation to protect dogs and puppies in mills, spread awareness about the plight of mill dogs, and encourage Ohioans to adopt a pet.

 • Puppy mills are inhumane breeding facilities where dogs are kept in poor conditions, bred excessively, and sold to pet stores or directly to consumers.
 Animals in puppy mills suffer from neglect, lack of proper medical care, and harsh living environments.
 Puppy mills profit off selling purebred puppies, which frequently carry diseases or have hereditary conditions resulting from inbreeding.
-According to The Humane Society of the United States, most puppies sold in pet stores and through online realtors are born in puppy mills.
+According to The Humane Society of the United States, most puppies sold in pet stores and through online retailers are born in puppy mills.

-Breeders disregard the health of their dogs to keep costs low and maximize their profits.
+Breeders disregard the health and wellness of their dogs to keep costs low and maximize their profits.
 They force mother dogs to overbreed in unsanitary living conditions, often without proper veterinarian care.
 Animals need socialization to avoid developing unnecessary fearful or aggressive behavior.
 These dogs are confined together in unsafe wire cages and given very little space or attention.
 This neglect creates detrimental health effects for the mother and her puppies.

 There is no retirement for breeding dogs.
 These animals are overworked and forced to reproduce until their death.
 If a breeding dog can no longer provide offspring, she is abandoned or killed.
 Large-scale puppy breeders see their dogs as business property instead of loving family members.